 Systemic medications are either taken orally or through injection into the skin or muscle2.
 Systemic medications are medications that work throughout the whole body.
-Systemic medications differ from biologics, which are bioengineered proteins that mimic functions found in specific human genes.
+Systemic medications differ from biologics, which are bioengineered proteins that mimic functions or target specific cells or proteins in the body.
 Systemic medicines for biologics are:

 What is methotrexate?

 Methotrexate is a type of systemic medication known as an antimetabolite.
 Methotrexate is taken once a week by mouth or injection and works by interfering with cell reproduction and reducing inflammation.
 It is the primary systemic drug used to treat those with severe psoriasis1.

 As with many systemic medications, methotrexate is associated with serious side effects.
 These include higher risk of infection, kidney damage, coughing or shortness of breath, severe anemia, and bone marrow issues.
 Liver damage is the most serious risk and thus patients with liver problems are unlikely to be given methotrexate2.
 Additionally, in those with alcoholism, certain blood conditions, kidney problems, active infections, peptic ulcers, or a suppressed immune system may not be able to take methotrexate.
 Patients treated with methotrexate usually have regular blood and laboratory test in order to watch for harmful effects the drugs may have on their bodies3.